Bones in the Elbow

-The elbow joint consist of three bones; the humerus, ulna and radius.
+The elbow joint consists of three bones; the humerus, ulna, and radius.
 The elbow is identified as a hinge joint meaning a joint that is formed between two or more bones where the bones can only move along one axis to flex or extend.
-There is a small amount of rotation in the elbow joint but the primarily function of the elbow joint is to flex and extend.
+There is a small amount of rotation in the elbow joint but the primary function of the elbow joint is to flex and extend.

 Ligaments of the Elbow

-Stability of the elbow is provided by the surrounding ligaments, the most important ligaments being the medial collateral ligament (on the inside of the elbow) and the lateral collateral ligament (on the outside of the elbow).
-These ligaments as stated above provide the elbow stability by holding the humerus and ulna together.
+The stability of the elbow is provided by the surrounding ligaments, the most important ligaments being the medial collateral ligament (on the inside of the elbow) and the lateral collateral ligament (on the outside of the elbow).
+These ligaments as stated above provide elbow stability by holding the humerus and ulna together.